KTH/webtex/README.md

 There is not much left of the original code by now apart from some css, but the interfaces are much the same.

-A copy of yuilibrary is included to minify JavaScript and CSS.
+A copy of yuicompressor is included to minify JavaScript and CSS.
 Copyright © 2012 Yahoo!
 Inc. All rights reserved. http://yuilibrary.com/license/

-A copy of servlet-api is included to build.
+A copy of servlet-api is included to build the servlet.
 Copyright 1999-2012 The Apache Software Foundation http://www.apache.org/licenses/LICENSE-2.0